3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Conclusion

-Taken too literally, Theories X and Y seem to represent unrealistic extremes.
+Taken too literally, employee motivational theories X and Y seem to represent unrealistic extremes.
 Most employees (including managers) fall somewhere in between these poles.
 Recent studies have questioned the rigidity of the model, yet McGregor’s X-Y Theories remain guiding principles to the management to evolve HR processes which help in organizational development.

 We think that the more you practice theory Z of employee motivation; the closer you are to effective Talent Management.

-2 thoughts on “3 Ways to Motivate Employees and Make them Stay!
-Pick your Style.”
+3 thoughts on “3 Ways to Motivate Employees and Make them Stay!
+Pick your Style”

 Leave a Comment